 Fergus Falls, the southern most city on this birding trail, is located on I-94 in the West Central Lakes Area just 175 miles NW of Minneapolis.
 Fergus Falls is centered within deciduous woodlands, tall grass prairies, and lakes country.
 Eleven of the birding sites are within 20 miles of Fergus Falls.

 Fergus Falls guests will also enjoy a strong performing arts community, a first class museum and The Prairie Wetlands Learning Center as well as biking, fishing, golfing and the full range of outdoor winter activities.
-Many festivals add more excitement including: Frostbite Festival, SummerFest, Lincoln Avenue Fine Arts Festival, Phelps Mill Festival and Tall Grass Festival.
+Many festivals add more excitement including: Frostbite Festival, SummerFest, and the Phelps Mill Festival.

 Pelican Rapids is located on Hwy.
 59 between Fergus Falls and Detroit Lakes on the western edge of Otter Tail County.
 Nestled in the heart of the county’s 1,048 lakes, it provides deciduous woodlands and prairie to the west.
 To the east is Maplewood State Park which provides deciduous woodlands, lakes, potholes and open fields.
 Seasonal recreation activities abound both in summer and winter.